 The healthcare field is experiencing a shortage of workers that is being felt across the country.
 While many health professions are in demand, there is an especially great need for medical assistants.
 In fact, jobs for certified medical assistants will grow 23 percent by 2024.

-24. Medical Secretary
+24. Medical Administrative Assistant

 Medical secretaries with specific medical experience and qualifications are pivotal members of the clinical team in both primary and secondary care.
 Many experienced medical secretaries are of retirement age, which is going to leave a vast skills shortage for the future.